salestrip/hr/Software Engineer.md

 The SalesTrip technology team is based in central London, although some of our product management team are based state-side.
 We use Slack, Jira, Confluence and Google tech to collaborate across the team, drive our sprints and other Agile ceremonies.

 We are now looking to grow our development team by adding a Full Stack developer that loves a challenge.

-Take a look the job description below and get in touch if it's something you could be interested in!
+## SalesTrip Tech Stack
+<a frameborder="0" data-theme="dark" data-layers="1,2,3,4" data-stack-embed="true" href="https://embed.stackshare.io/stacks/embed/af30268faf72574fd4f002b4a3d4dd"/></a>    <script async src="https://cdn1.stackshare.io/javascripts/client-code.js" charset="utf-8"></script>